top of page

 Sound familiar?
 Breathe mama, breathe.
 Close your eyes and take a long, slow, deep inhale through your nose - fill your lungs and then, slowly exhale through softly parted lips.
 Drop your shoulders.
 Relax your forehead.
 Smile.
 You’ve got this.
 Trust me.

 Reality check: these images of supposed perfection are simply snapshots in time; staged to capture a seemingly perfect moment.
 An ideal that we mere mortals cannot possibly live up to.
-They make us question why our homes are so chaotic, why our own children have the attention span of a gnat and can’t even focus on their dinner - and how on earth other families seem to manage, yet here we are, drowning in a sea of miserable mum guilt and failure.
+They make us question why our homes are so chaotic, why our own children have the attention span of a gnat and can’t even focus on their dinner - and how on earth other families seem to manage--yet here we are, drowning in a sea of miserable mum guilt and failure.

-It’s time for an alternative perspective - one that reflects reality.
-You are not alone.
 It’s time to drop perfection and reset your expectations: this is lockdown!

 Here are my top 5 tips to help you do just this: